shama/gaze/README.md

 * `options` The options object passed in.
   * `interval` {integer} Interval to pass to fs.watchFile
-  * `debounceDelay` {integer} Delay for events called in succession for the same file/event in milliseconds
+  * `debounceDelay` {integer} Delay for events called in succession for the same file/event in milliseconds.
+Default is `500`.
+  * `debounceImmediate` {boolean} Whether events should be emitted on the leading edge of the wait interval.
+Default is `true`.
   * `mode` {string} Force the watch mode.
 Either `'auto'` (default), `'watch'` (force native events), or `'poll'` (force stat polling).
   * `cwd` {string} The current working directory to base file patterns from.
 Default is `process.cwd()`.